WebAhead/master-reference/curriculum.md

 ## General:

+ * the first 10 weeks of the curriculum should be stable in theme and not open to too much variation.
  * we need tdd workshops & project management talks spread throughout the course so there is a steady integration of agile practices.
  * design each week around what they will need for the project.
  * each week should evolve into and prepare you for the next. students should regularly get to practice what they learnt in prior weeks.